kavinkumar24/News_App/README.md

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This web_web shows the content of news on a daily basis with restfulAPI and also user can download the newspaper layout structure in a pdf format
 ## Available Scripts

 In the project directory, you can run: